feathr-ai/feathr/README.md

 ## Running Feathr Examples

-- Follow the [quick start Jupyter Notebook](./feathr_project/feathrcli/data/feathr_user_workspace/nyc_driver_demo.ipynb) to try it out.
+Follow the [quick start Jupyter Notebook](./feathr_project/feathrcli/data/feathr_user_workspace/nyc_driver_demo.ipynb) to try it out.
 There is also a companion [quick start guide](./docs/quickstart.md) containing a bit more explanation on the notebook.
-- We recommend using **Visual Studio Code**, or **Azure Machine Learning Service** to run the above notebook, since those environments will help you login and reterive necessary credentials.

 ## Documentation